sharkinsspatial/tilelive-arcgis/README.md

-# tilelive-arcgis-exploded
+# tilelive-arcgis
-A tilelive.js adapter for reading from exploded tile cache of arcgis
+A tilelive.js adapter for reading from tile cache of ArcGIS